JoergFiedler/freebsd-jailed-nginx/README.md

 ##### nginx_server_key:

 The key used to secure https traffic.
-Default: `'ssl/server.key'`
+Default: `'server.key'`

 ##### nginx_server_cert_bundle:

 The server's certificate bundle containing the cert itself and possible intermediate CA's.
-Default: `'ssl/cert-bundle.pem'`
+Default: `'cert-bundle.pem'`

 ##### nginx_cachain:

 The certificate chain used to validate responses from OSCP server.
-Default: `'ssl/cachain.pem'`
+Default: `'cachain.pem'`

 ##### nginx_dhparam:

 The DH parameter.
-Default: `'ssl/dhparam.pem'`
+Default: `'dhparam.pem'`

 ##### syslogd_server

-The syslogd server nginx should log to.
-Error and access logs will be send to it.
-Default: `''`
+e syslogd server to which all syslog messages are going to be forwarded.
+No default value.

+This feature is only active if the variable `use_syslogd_server` is set to any value.

 ##### ssmtp_forward_address